tim-pipi/tp/docs/DeveloperGuide.md

 ```

 Expected: Shows the [GUI](#glossary) with a set of sample
 internship applications.
-The window size may not be optimum.
+The window size may not be optimal.

 **Saving window preferences**